Can Meal Replacement Shakes Help You Lose Weight?

 The most successful long-term weight maintenance programs involve a more detailed weight-loss plan, regular physical activity, and support from a healthcare professional.

-While they are easy and convenient, meal replacement shakes don’t teach you to prepare your own well-balanced meals or how to make healthy choices when you’re eating out.
+While they are easy and convenient, meal replacement shakes don’t teach you how to prepare your own well-balanced meals or make healthy choices when you’re eating out.

 Simply put, they don’t provide a long-term solution for the lifestyle shift needed for sustainable weight loss.